-The Framework for Runtime Aggregation of Modularized Entities (FRAME) is a set of modules (called pallets) and support libraries that simplify runtime development.
+The Framework for Runtime Aggregation of Modularized Entities (FRAME) is a set of modules (called pallets) and supports libraries that simplify runtime development.
 Pallets are individual modules within FRAME that host domain-specific logic.
 (Substrate Runtime Modules)

 Pallets are a special kind of Rust module from which Substrate runtimes can be composed.
 Each pallet has its own discrete logic which can modify the features and functionality of your blockchain's state transition function.
 (A Substrate runtime modules)

 The Balances module provides functionality for handling accounts and balances.

 Aura provides a slot-based block authoring mechanism.
 In Aura, a known set of authorities take turns producing blocks.

 GRANDPA provides block finalization.
 It has a known weighted authority set like BABE.
 However, GRANDPA does not author blocks; it just listens to gossip about blocks that have been produced by some authoring engine like the three discussed above.
 GRANDPA validators vote on chains, not blocks, i.e. they vote on a block that they consider "best" and their votes are applied transitively to all previous blocks.
 Once more than 2/3 of the GRANDPA authorities have voted for a particular block, it is considered final.
 GRANDPA Abstract paper by Alistair Stewart can be found here.